ycpcs/cs201-summer2016/lectures/lecture03.md

 title: "Arrays"
 ---

-Note: The [course notes on arrays](../notes/javaArrays.html) will be useful.
+Note: see the [course notes on arrays](../notes/javaArrays.html) for more detailed information about arrays in Java.

 Java Arrays
 ===========